David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 Who, What, When, Where, Why, and How

-When asking questions about an employee complaint, ensure you cover each of the following to get as many details as possible:
+When asking questions about an employee's complaint, ensure you cover each of the following to get as many details as possible:

 - Who - Who is this incident about?
 Who was involved?
 Who knows about it?
 Who witnessed it?

 - What - What happened?
-What were you doing at the time of the incident?
+What else was happening at the time of the incident?
 What caused the incident?
-What proof can you provide this incident happened?
+What proof can be provided that this incident happened?

 - When - When did the incident take place?
 When else could this have happened?